leecade/offline-todo-api/README.md

 ## Conflict resolution strategy

-Any update (PUT) or delete (DELETE) requests must provide a `timestamp` and the value of `text`.
-If the provided timestamp is older than the `timestamp` stored on the server the PUT or DELETE will be rejected.
+Any update (PUT) or delete (DELETE) requests must provide a `updated` timestamp and the value of `text`.
+If the provided timestamp is older than the `updated` timestamp stored on the server the PUT or DELETE will be rejected.

-Where there is a draw (ie. the `timestamp`s are equal) the server will look at the value of `text` - if the server's and the request's values match the PUT or DELETE will be accepted.
+Where there is a draw (ie. the `updated` timestamps are equal) the server will look at the value of `text` - if the server's and the request's values match the PUT or DELETE will be accepted.
 If they do not match, the PUT or DELETE will be rejected.

 ## Install and run